lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 >- Maintain a searchable internal data catalog that indexes large datasets such as multilingual text corpora, material‑science results, sensor logs, or image collections.
 >- Use metadata that supports filtering and targeted discovery, enabling engineers to quickly locate subsets based on attributes like language, document type, simulation parameters, or dataset version.
 >- Apply knowledge‑graph‑backed metadata to link related datasets, experiments, model versions, and documentation, making relationships explicit and machine‑actionable.
->- Ensure discoverability across the entire workflow, so large, complex datasets—from images and simulations to quantum‑circuit data and robotics logs—remain traceable and understandable throughout their lifecycle.
+>- Ensure discoverability across the entire workflow, so large, complex datasets, from images and simulations to quantum‑circuit data and robotics logs, remain traceable and understandable throughout their lifecycle.

 ### Accessible